ivaturi/statistical-rethinking-2022/2_bayesian_inference.md

 Counting all possibilities lets us rank our hypothesis _quantitatively_, based on both the assumptions and the data available to us.
 In the _small world_, this can guarantee the best possible inference based on the available information.

+**Rules for bayesian updating**

+1. State a causal model that explains the observations (given each possible explanation)
+2. For each explanation, count the number of ways the data could arise
+3. Estimate relative possibility from (2), as a relative value

 ## Resources